 The number of buffers should be large enough to handle SIP-T on all channels in both incoming and outgoing directions.
-To allow two buffers per direction plus one additional buffer for preloading the MIME information for the 200OK to BYE message that is sent automatically when BYE is received, the default number of buffers is 5 times the value of sip\max\calls.
+To allow two buffers per direction plus one additional buffer for preloading the MIME information for the 200OK to BYE message that is sent when gc\DropCall() is issued, the default number of buffers is 5 times the value of sip\max\calls.